benmneb/vomad.life/content/proof-you-have-enough-money-to-travel-the-world.md

 (If this amount seems generous to you, also remember that the cost of living is quite high in Australia, especially where I'm from.
 For example, about 80% of that amount I received went straight to [rent](https://www.numbeo.com/cost-of-living/country_price_rankings?displayCurrency=USD&itemId=26).)

-**Since leaving Australia over a year ago, we at Vomad have each been living off somewhere between 600 and 700 AUD per month.**
+**Since leaving Australia over a year ago, we at Vomad have each been living off our generous self-paid salary of... somewhere between 600 and 700 AUD per month.**

 So lets go to the high end and use the figure of 700 AUD per month, or [540 USD](http://www.xe.com/currencyconverter/convert/?Amount=700&From=AUD&To=USD) from here on.